 - IPs are not static, and the location affiliated with an IP is thus also not static; this makes IP geolocation imperfect.

 The above note is most relevant when you may want to schedule a campaign that sends to each recipient at, say, 2PM in his/her own timezone.
-Depending on where a recipient was the last time he/she opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when he/she receives your next campaign.
+Depending on where a recipient was the last time they opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when they receive your next campaign.